-Never before has the business of process water treatment been more crucial for the manufacturing industry than it is today.
+Never has the business of process water treatment been more crucial for the manufacturing industry than it is today.
 High tech manufacturing technologies, closer tolerances, more stringent quality standards and substitution of less environmentally friendly components with water oftentimes require high purity water to achieve acceptable results.
 Those who are proactive about installing or upgrading water purification processes to ensure state of the art water treatment will thrive, while those who neglect this important aspect of manufacturing face growing challenges and process water treatment problems.

 Process Water Treatment: The Necessity of Viable Systems